 - Blend in cooled Jell-O mixture into your cream cheese mixture.
 Fold until no yellow streaks remain.

-- Now fold in your whipped cream mixture.
+- Now fold in your whipped milk or cream mixture.

 - Spread evenly into pan with crust.
 Sprinkle with remaining cracker crumbs.
 Chill for several hours.
 Overnight is best.